Eiphie/Introduction-to-Jenkins/README.md

 ## Project Setup

-Set Up the NFS Server
+### Set Up the NFS Server
+Ensure the NFS server infrastructure is properly deployed and configured from the [previous project decumentation](https://github.com/Eiphie/Web-Solution-with-Wordpress)

+The commands below are meant to allow Jenkins to SSH to NFS and copy files into the /mnt/apps directory:
 ```
 sudo chmod 700 ~/.ssh
 sudo chmod 600 ~/.ssh/authorized_keys